BurntSushi/blog/content/post/rust-error-handling.md

 impl error::Error for CliError {
     fn description(&self) -> &str {
-        // This method returns a borrowed string with a lifetime attached to
-        // the error value.
-This means we cannot heap allocate a new string
-        // in this method using safe code, so we are forced to keep the
+        // Both underlying errors already impl `Error`, so we defer to their
-        // description short and sweet.
+        // implementations.
         match *self {
-            CliError::Io(_) => "IO error",
-            CliError::Parse(_) => "error converting string to number", }
+            CliError::Io(ref err) => err.description(),
+            // Normally we can just write `err.description()`, but the error
+            // type has a concrete method called `description`, which conflicts
+            // with the trait method.
+For now, we must explicitly call
+            // `description` through the `Error` trait.
+            CliError::Parse(ref err) => error::Error::description(err),
+        }
     }